eBPF matters because it changes not just one utility, but the level at which engineers can observe system behavior.

 Observability

-eBPF-based tools expose kernel-level visibility into network events, latency, locks, and CPU profiles with a lower cost for the running service.
+Classic instrumentation means editing service code and paying overhead at every probe. eBPF-based tools expose kernel-level visibility into network events, latency, locks, and CPU profiles — at a lower cost for the running service and with no application changes.

 Beyond Linux

-Although eBPF was born in Linux, the idea of safe kernel programmability has become a reference point for other platforms too.
+eBPF was born in Linux, but the idea — extending the kernel without opening it up fully — turned out to be too useful to stay inside one system.
+Safe kernel programmability has become a reference point for other platforms too.

 Key people